Graphon Mixtures: Mixtures of sparse and dense graphs

 The empirical graphons in this example converge to $W = 0.1$ in the cut metric (Definition \ref{def:cut2}).
 However if we inspect the degree distribution, we see a persistent anomalous node with high degree as shown in Figure \ref{fig:GnpandStarHistogram}.

-This is an example of a dense ($U,W)$-mixture sequence, which converges to $W = 0.1$ in the cut-metric (Definition \ref{def:cut2}).
-While the mixture is dense, it has a sparse component that a single graphon $W$ does not fully explain.
+The empirical graphons (Definition \ref{def:empiricalgraphon}) converge to $W = 0.1$ in the cut-metric (Definition \ref{def:cut2}).
+While the graph sequence is dense, it has a sparse component that a single graphon $W$ does not fully explain.
 That is, graphs generated from $W = 0.1$, would not have the persistent anomalous node shown in Figure \ref{fig:GnpandStarHistogram}.
 This shows that $W = 0.1$ does not fully capture the observed graphs.

-For this example, we can identify the sparse component using equation \eqref{eq:khatfinite}.
-While we give another example of dense mixtures in Section \ref{app:example} we do not delve into dense mixtures in this work.
-Our focus is on sparse $(U,W)$ mixtures.
+Modeling these graphs as a mixture gives the flexibility to account for the persisting high degree node.